elysiandb/elysiandb/docs/index.md

 The Admin UI is served directly by the ElysianDB HTTP server and requires no external frontend stack once built.

+By default, there is an admin user created with username = "admin" and password = "admin".
+Please connect to the AdminUI and change the password.

 ---

 ## Enabling the Admin UI